Summary: Intermittent Fasting for Brain Health

 Are nootropics “cheating” the fasted state?

-This is a recurrent question on /r/Nootropics, and for good reason: Even if you’re not quote-unquote “feeding,” you don’t want to trigger the feed state pathways (e.g., insulin activity) by consuming anti-fast state compounds.
+This is a recurrent Reddit question on /r/Nootropics, and for good reason: even if you’re not quote-unquote “feeding,” you don’t want to trigger the feed state pathways (e.g., insulin activity) by consuming anti-fast state compounds.
 Whatever those may be.

 Conversely, enhancing fast state functionality via nootropic, or even non-nootropic, substances carries mass appeal among IF enthusiasts.
 I personally believe there are nootropics that not only maintain healthy cognition but bolster IF cognition.
 Admittedly, this belief comes with slight trepidation, at least until more clinical research on IF + supplementation becomes available, yet there are a few specific substances I am confident help the IF process, starting with: